 Furthermore, when going to a college in a country where the native language is English, you don’t need to consider the language proficiency level of the university’s faculty members.
 You can make a decision based on the rankings alone if we’re strictly talking about the efficiency of professors with regards to knowledge transfer.

 So by the time you decide which university to enter, please make sure to bear these factors in mind.
 Going to college is a four-year commitment that should undergo a thorough decision-making process.
-Don’t just pick a university because of its prestige or branding!
-College can leave a long-lasting impact on your life, and you should not take this decision lightly.
+Don’t just pick a Japanese university based solely on its prestige or branding!
+College can leave a long-lasting impact on your life, and you should not take this decision lightly!